Egypt Vacation, Tours, Travel Packages & Experiences

 Abu Simbel is where you will find two enormous rock temples in a village in Nubia only rediscovered at the beginning of the 19th Century.
 The twin temples of Abu Simbel were originally carved out of a mountainside in the 13th Century BC during the reign of the Pharaoh Ramses II.
 They are a monument to him and his Queen Nefertari.
 The whole complex was relocated to above the Aswan High Dam as it was in danger of being flooded by the creation of Lake Nasser.
-The amazing Aswan High Dam was built across the Nile in Aswan between 1960 and 1970 AD. and a significant effect on the economy of Egypt due to its ability to increase water storage.
+The amazing Aswan High Dam was built across the Nile in Aswan between 1960 and 1970 AD. and had a significant effect on the economy of Egypt due to its ability to increase water storage.

 For more information on Abu Simbel Tours and Travel Highlights click here

 Saint Catherine's Monastery, on the Sinai Peninsula where, according to the Old Testament, Moses received the Ten Commandments, lies at the foot of Mount Sinai, near the town of Saint Catherine.
 The monastery is one of the oldest working Christian monasteries in the world.
-It contains the world's oldest continually operating library and houses priceless works of art including mosaics, The Egyptian city of Alexandria is not only famous for its spectacular location on the Mediterranean Sea but also, for the man who built it to rule the world thousands of years ago, Alexander the Great Highlights here include the Bibliotheca Alexandrina, a huge library with a unique design and the El Montazah Palace, once a summer getaway for the King.
+It contains the world's oldest continually operating library and houses priceless works of art including mosaics, The Egyptian city of Alexandria is not only famous for its spectacular location on the Mediterranean Sea but also, for the man who built it to rule the world for thousands of years ago, Alexander the Great Highlights here include the Bibliotheca Alexandrina, a huge library with a unique design and the El Montazah Palace, once a summer getaway for the King.

 What about cruises on the Nile River?

 This is certainly the most relaxing way to view Central Egypt’s treasures.
 Almost all Nile cruises sail between Luxor and Aswan in both directions and usually take from a minimum of 4 days one way.
 There are cruises from Cairo to Luxor and Aswan which last as long as 12 to 13 days one way.
 Most Nile cruises visit the popular sites of Esna, Edfu, and Kom Ombo before disembarking in either Luxor or Aswan.
-There is a lot of choice as it has been recorded that there are around 200 Nile River Cruise ships.
+There is a lot of choices as it has been recorded that there are around 200 Nile River Cruise ships.
 These range from traditional paddle steamers to luxurious modern cruise ships.
 Most cruise companies employ the services of an Egyptologist, who will be your guide around the ancient sites you visit along the way.
 Modern vessels usually have a swimming pool while some provide nightly entertainment in the form of belly dancing shows.
 At night, many of the temples and monuments are illuminated and the sight of them from the river can be breathtaking on Egypt vacations.